A loss of life and livelihood

 Archaeological research conducted since the park was established has uncovered evidence that a long Native American occupation of the area preceded the historic town site and included an early 19th century Sauk and Fox village.

 Today, the historic site encompasses much of the former town of Athens.
 Several buildings have been preserved and are undergoing restoration.
 Foremost is the Thome-Benning house, locally known as "the Cannonball House," which still exhibits two holes made through the kitchen walls by a cannonball during the battle.
 Visitors can tour the house, visit the Thome mill ruins, participate in guided tours of the historic town site or take advantage of numerous recreation opportunities.
-There are hiking trails, a lake for fishing, picnic areas, a playground, a campground and 1.5 miles of Des Moines River frontage.
+There are hiking trails, a lake for fishing and boating, picnic areas, a playground, a campground and 1.5 miles of Des Moines River frontage.
 The facility also contains the Des Moines River Ravines Natural Area, home of numerous rare ferns, wildflowers and other plants.